Railways Completes Ten Rehabilitation Projects In Two Years - UrduPoint

 Railways Completes Ten Rehabilitation Projects In Two Years

-Pakistan Railways completed as many as ten rehabilitation and development projects worth Rs 27,435.6 million during the last two years

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2020 ) :Pakistan Railways completed as many as ten rehabilitation and development projects worth Rs 27,435.6 million during the last two years.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Sep, 2020 ) :Pakistan Railways completed ten rehabilitation and development projects worth Rs 27,435.6 million during the last two years.

-These projects include doubling of track from Khanewal to Raiwind-246 kilometers with a cost of Rs 14,261 million, an official in the ministry said on Thursday.
+These projects include doubling of track from Khanewal to Raiwind-246 kilometers with a cost of Rs 14,261 million, an official in the ministry said.

 The other projects included mechanization of track maintenance (pilot project), rehabilitation of rolling stock and track, reopening of rail car from Kohat-Rawalpindi-Kohat section, up gradation of VHF communication system for operational staff, rehabilitation/procurement of re-manufactured 300 traction motors and others, he added.